ShivangKakkar/pystark/docs/topics/settings.md

 HELP = """
 Available Commands

+{commands}
 /start - Start the bot
 /help - Show this message
 /about - About the bot
 /id - Get Telegram ID
 """
 ```

+{commands} is automatically replaced with your commands if default is used

 ---